Advice & How-To

 Fish Where the Fish Are

-Should I Buy a Stand-Alone, Combo or Network Fishfinder?
+Should I Buy a Standalone, Combo or Network Fishfinder?

 What about Display Specs?

-Size: Screen sizes range from 3 inches for standalone units to 16 inches on some of the combo/networked system displays.
+Size: Screen sizes range from 3 inches for standalone units to 16 inches or more on some of the combo/networked system displays.
 Widescreen displays allow you to see more meaningful information when you split the screen to display your GPS chart, radar screen or returns from more than one transducer.

-Transmit Power: Transmit power is expressed in watts RMS (root mean squared) and is related to how well you see in silt-laden water, view down to greater depths and successfully resolve separate targets and bottom structure.
-A 500-watt (RMS) fishfinder should have plenty of power for most coastal applications.
-Serious bluewater anglers should look for 1,000 watts or more.
-Inland lake fishermen can see the shallow bottom with only 200 watts.
+Transmit Power: Transmit power is expressed in Watts RMS (Root Mean Squared) and is related to how well you see in silt-laden water, view down to greater depths and successfully resolve separate targets and bottom structure.
+A 500W (RMS) fishfinder should have plenty of power for most coastal applications.
+Serious bluewater anglers should look for 1,000W or more.
+Inland lake fishermen can see the shallow bottom with only 200W.

 Transducers: Fishfinders operate using a single frequency transducer, dual frequencies, multiple frequencies or a broadband CHIRP system.
-In general, higher frequencies give the finest detail resolution, the least background noise on your screen and the best view from a fast-moving boat, but don’t penetrate as deeply as lower frequencies.
+In general, higher frequencies give the finest detail resolution, the least background noise on your screen and the best view from a fast-moving boat, but don’t travel as deeply as lower frequencies.
 Shallow-water inland anglers generally choose higher frequencies of 200kHz, 455kHz or 800kHz.
 For maximum depth, use lower frequencies.
-We recommend 200kHz or higher (up to 800kHz) for water depths up to 200' and 80kHz or 50kHz for deeper waters.
+We recommend 200kHz or higher (up to 800kHz) for water depths up to 200' and 80kHz or 50kHz for deeper water.

 Selecting a Sonar Transducer